Vietnam.vn - Nền tảng quảng bá Việt Nam

 Việt Nam NewsViệt Nam News26/12/2023

-To maximize the benefits from preferential tariffs brought about by the UK-Vietnam Free Trade Agreement (UKVFTA), international trade experts have suggested that Vietnamese enterprises should import raw materials from the UK to produce for export or domestic consumption because these are also the items that Vietnam offers preferential tariffs to the UK and are groups of goods with high import value.
+To maximize the benefits from preferential tariffs brought about by the UK-Vietnam Free Trade Agreement (UKVFTA), international trade experts have suggested that Vietnamese enterprises should import raw materials from the UK to produce for export or domestic consumption because these are also the products that Vietnam offers preferential tariffs to the UK and are groups of goods with high import value.

-[caption id="attachment_605643" align="aligncenter" width="640"] Footwear is among Vietnam's key export items.
+[caption id="attachment_605643" align="aligncenter" width="640"] Footwear is among Vietnam's key export products.
 Photo: Tran Viet/VNA[/caption]

 Preliminary statistics from the General Department of Customs show that Vietnam imported nearly 726.6 million USD worth of goods from the UK in the first 11 months of 2023.